-PS: Looking for Figma templates to help kickstart your project?
-These ones use master font styles so that you can change your font easily in seconds, across all templates in each kit.
+PS: Looking for free Figma templates to help kickstart your project?
+Use master font styles so that you can change your font easily in seconds, across all templates in each kit.

 Inter is an open source type family.
 What does it tend to work well with?
 It’s best for modern, neutral design projects.

 For example, this would work especially well on anything from a creative to a corporate landing page (and even product packaging).